jasonmcaffee/roman-numeral-service/README.md

 Platform agnostic logger for nestjs, base on Pino, with request context in every log.

 ### OpenAPI/Swagger
-By using OpenAPI, we ensure downstream services, uis, and other may communicate with our service via a well defined contract.
+By using OpenAPI, we ensure downstream services, UIs, and others may communicate with our service via a well-defined contract.

-For example, the roman-numeral-ui generates it's client using the generated open-api spec.
+For example, the roman-numeral-ui generates its client using the generated open-api spec, and uses the client on the page to convert integers to Roman numerals.

-We use swagger annotations to decorate our controllers and models, so that we may generate the openapi spec from code.
-This helps ensure our code and spec stay in sync.
+We use swagger annotations to decorate our controllers and models.

 #### OpenAPI spec generation
 The OpenAPI spec is generated when we start the service, and written to src/roman-numeral-openapi-spec.json